-Course Code
+Course Code Code will be given as per choice in particular

+semester and paper

 Course Name Image Processing

-Credits 3L:0T:0P
+Category of Course Professional Elective Courses

+Credits 3L: 0T: 0P C:3

 Pre-Requisites NIL

-- > To become familiar with digital image fundamentals. - > Be exposed to simple image processing techniques. - To get exposed to simple image enhancement techniques in Spatial and Frequency domain.
-To learn concepts of degradation function and restoration techniques. - > To study the image segmentation and representation techniques. - ➤ Learn to represent image in form of features.
+- > To become familiar with digital image fundamentals. - > Be exposed to simple image processing techniques. - > To get exposed to simple image enhancement techniques in Spatial and Frequency domain. - > To learn concepts of degradation function and restoration techniques. - > To study the image segmentation and representation techniques. - > Learn to represent image in form of features.